 We may then define the one-forms \(\tau_i\) as

 These are automatically closed.
 They are also coclosed, as \(v_i\) satisfy the Laplace equation.
-Furthermore they vanish on \(\pd X_\n\), as \(v_i\) are constant on each boundary component of \(X_\n\).
+Furthermore, they vanish on \(\pd X_\n\) since \(v_i\) are constant on each boundary component of \(X_\n\).
 Hence they form a basis of \(\H^1(X_\n,\pd X_\n)\).